-If you have applied for other
+If you have applied for other local

-make arrangements.
-You must make your
+arrangements.
+You must make your request

-of the examinations.
-You must notify all
+examinations.
+You must notify all local

-of the test site at which you wish to take your examination(s).
+the test site at which you wish to take your examination(s).
 For this examination call (845) 340‑

 3531 OR write to Ulster County Personnel Department,